Get the meaning of mental health and understand why self-care matters

 Until very recently mental health was only viewed through a clinical or pathological lens, with severe diagnosis at one end and no diagnosis at the other.

-However research in the early part of this century found that absence of symptoms of mental illness does not equate to the presence of positive emotions, life satisfaction or other indicators of well-being.
+However research in the early part of this century found that absence of mental illness symptoms did not equate to life satisfaction, feeling good or other indicators of wellbeing.

 Many who are free of mental illness do not feel healthy, function well or lead productive lives.

-What had become apparent is that mental health (well-being) and mental illness are two separate but connected constructs or correlated axes (Keyes, 2005).
+What became apparent is that mental health (a state of wellbeing) and mental illness are two separate but connected constructs or correlated axes (Keyes, 2005).

-At any moment, all of us can place ourselves somewhere on what is called the mental health/illness continuua.
+At any moment, all of us can place ourselves somewhere on what are called the mental health-illness continuua.

 Mental health/illness continuua

-We can have good, not so good and poor mental health days.
-It can change from day to day, even within a day depending on circumstances.
+We can have good, not so good and, poor mental health days.

-And, just as someone who feels unwell may not have a serious illness (an upset stomach, for example), people can have poor mental health without a diagnosis of a mental illness, disorder or issue.
+And, just as someone who feels unwell may not have a serious illness (a headache, for example), people can have poor mental health without having a mental health issue.
+You're simply not functioning well.

-In my coaching and training programs, I define well-being as how well we are being; how well we are thinking, feeling and functioning (doing, relating, behaving) as we go about our daily lives.
+In my coaching and training programs, I define wellbeing as how well we are being.
+That means how well we are thinking, feeling and functioning (coping, relating, behaving).

-Research has found that there are five activities proven to protect and enhance our well-being.
+Fortunately research has found that there are five simple activities proven to protect and enhance wellbeing.
+Ensuring we do these each day is a means to proactively manage our wellbeing.
+This is self-care.

 Take care of you.